 Although, as Gorbachev believes, the events of a single day here in April 1986 were pivotal in signalling the death-knell for the Soviet Union and triggering a financial collapse which precipitated its downfall five years later, it is ironic that it is in this small, abandoned pocket of northern Ukraine, where the Soviet Union itself never actually died.
 There was no perestroika, no glasnost, no tearing down of Party-approved relics and symbols, no declaration of independence.

 Indeed, discovering Chernobyl in the snow reveals to us that we are in one of the few places in the world where the Soviet Union remains; and after thirty-one harsh Ukrainian winters, it can still be discovered here in the forest, frozen in time.

 Booking Chernobyl Tours

 It is only possible to visit Chernobyl with an approved tour company.
 We were guests of Planet Chernobyl, a new French tour operator who organise weekend packages with direct flights from London, Paris, Brussels, Frankfurt and Geneva.
-Packages include flights to Kiev, transfers to and from the airport, and two to three nights accommodation in Kiev, as well as your guided Chernobyl Exclusion Zone experience.
+Packages include flights to Kiev, transfers to and from the airport, and two to three nights accommodation in Kiev, as well as your guided Chernobyl Tour experience.

 For more information, visit their website here.